-Furthermore, testosterone that binds to SHBG (Sex Hormone Binding Globulin) becomes unavailable to lock onto to androgenic receptors and induce its anabolic effects.
-Essentially all testosterone bound to SHBG is dormant, having no androgenic effect.
+Testosterone that binds to SHBG (Sex Hormone Binding Globulin) becomes unavailable to lock onto to androgenic receptors and induce its anabolic effects.
+Essentially all testosterone bound to SHBG is dormant, having no effect.

 Supplementing with vitamin D has been shown to reduce levels of SHBG.
 Reduced SHBG increases freely available and unbound testosterone pools, ergo the effects of testosterone become more pronounced.